How To Crate Train Your Puppy

-Teaching your Corgi puppy to be comfortable in a crate is about two things.
-1) Ensuring the crate is big enough and 2) Using treats and toys as exciting rewards for being inside.
+Crating training your puppy comes down to two things: 1) Ensuring the crate is big enough and 2) Using treats and toys as exciting rewards for being inside.
 If you make it a positive experience with plenty of bedding and positivity, you’ll be on the right track.

 - Crate training can be beneficial for puppies